Competency interview questions are where you delve into past examples of how you’ve demonstrated the skills the interviewer is looking for.

 Closing open loops: instead of having one massive to-do list, I process my to-do list each week and try and start as few loops as possible and close as many as I can to boost focus on each task.

 Investing in small-cap stocks: Deep-diving into industry trends and news stories to invest in the small-cap stock.
 I believe this is where a small-scale investor can thrive against the large institutional players that struggle to invest in small caps due to their size.
-Also, I thoroughly enjoy finding needles in the haystack in the form of small acquisitive companies poised for compounded future growth and a high ROE.
+Also, I enjoy finding needles in the haystack in the form of small acquisitive companies poised for compounded future growth and a high ROE.

-Learning to code: Enjoy creating websites but want to open the possibility of creating websites for other societies at a very affordable monthly cost and I am constantly looking to upskill and expand the product and offering capability.
+Learning to code: Enjoy creating websites but want to open the possibility of creating websites for other university societies at a very affordable monthly cost and I am constantly looking to upskill and expand the product and offering capability.

 What you’d do if not working for money?